Gregory Hannon: Career and research

-Hannon is known for his contributions to small RNA biology, cancer biology, and mammalian genomics.
-He has a history in discovery of oncogenes, beginning with work that led to the identification of CDK inhibitors and their links to cancer.
-More recently, his work has focused on small RNA biology, which led to an understanding of the biochemical mechanisms and biological functions of RNA interference (RNAi).
-He has developed widely used tools and strategies for manipulation of gene expression in mammalian cells and animals and has generated genome-wide short hairpin RNA (shRNA) libraries that are available to the cancer community and was among the first to demonstrate roles for microRNAs in cancer.
+Hannon was known for his contributions to small RNA biology, cancer biology, and mammalian genomics.
+He had a role in the discovery of oncogenes, beginning with work that led to the identification of CDK inhibitors and their links to cancer.
+More recently, his work focused on small RNA biology, which led to an understanding of the biochemical mechanisms and biological functions of RNA interference (RNAi).
+He developed widely used tools and strategies for manipulation of gene expression in mammalian cells and animals and generated genome-wide short hairpin RNA (shRNA) libraries that are available to the cancer community; he was among the first to demonstrate roles for microRNAs in cancer.
 His laboratory also discovered the piwi-interacting RNA (piRNA) pathway and linked this to transposon repression and the protection of germ cell genomes.
-His innovations include the development of selective re-sequencing strategies, broadly termed exome capture.
+His innovations included the development of selective re-sequencing strategies, broadly termed exome capture.

 In 2017, Hannon was awarded a £20 million Cancer Grand Challenges award to unite the IMAXT team - a team of researchers from Switzerland, Ireland, Canada, the USA and the UK, with far ranging expertise from cancer biology and pathology to astronomy and even VR video game design.
 The team's aim is to create an interactive 3D map of cancer, which could be explored in virtual reality.
 The programme could transform the way researchers study cancer by providing unprecedented insight into how individual cells are arranged and how they interact to allow the tumour to grow.

-In 2018, it was announced Prof Hannon would guide the Functional Genomics Centre, a collaboration between Cancer Research UK and AstraZeneca.
+In 2018, it was announced Hannon would guide the Functional Genomics Centre, a collaboration between Cancer Research UK and AstraZeneca.
 The centre, housed inside the Milner Therapeutics Institute, aims to act as a hub for genetic screens, cancer models, CRISPR tool design, and computational approaches to big data to understand genetic changes in cancer development and identify potential drug targets.